hamk-ai-autumn2024/ai_generated_examples/README.md

 The app should be robust and display appropriate error messages in case user gives wrong input.
 Do NOT use alert or prompt, but use HTML5 forms instead.

+# 3D City (3d_city.html) Claude 3.7 Sonnet
+Generate a rustic nice-looking green 3D city where you can move using WASD and arrow keys and jump with space button.
+Use mouse to control the camera like in most FPS games.
+Try to include basic collision detection.
+Pressing R should reset the player to the original position and direction.

+Generate all the code in one HTML5 file, using JavaScript.
+If you use external libraries, link them via CDN.

+Now all the houses look similar and there are no roads or elevation.
+The house roof is floating above the building.
+Fix these issues.
+1. Roof should be connected the house.
+House should be connected to the ground.
+2. Add roads.
+3. Add some hills around the city, potentially blocking player.

+# racing Claude 3.7 Sonnet
+Generate a top-down view 2D racing game.
+The car can be controlled using WASD and arrow keys.
+A/left arrow to turn left and D/right arrow to turn right.
+W/up arrow should emulate the gas pedal of the car, increasing acceleration until top speed is reached.
+S/down arrow to should simulate the break pedal of the car.
+Pressing it should deaccelerate and stop the car.
+Pressing break longer time e.g. 0.5 seconds while stopped should allow the car to be moved backwards.

+The game should begin at the middle of the finish line.
+The finishing/start line should be perpendicular to the track.
+The game is measuring how fast the player completed the lap and shows both the all-time best.
+In order to finish a lap the car must pass through several check points and go over the finish line.
+The track should be interesting and not a circle.

+The track has 2 kinds of objects to collect:
+- coins (and HUD is showing how many coins collected)
+- speed boosts (give a 2 second speed boost)

+Driving over an item will pick it.
+Finish a lap should reset all the collective items.
+Pressing R button will reset the game.

+The car should appear in such way that is obvious that which way is front e.g. arrow in the hood of the car pointing towards the direction it moves.

+Generate all the code in one HTML5 file, using JavaScript.
+If you use external libraries, link them via CDN.
+Do NOT use alert or prompt.

+# space shooter Claude 3.7 Sonnet
+Generate 2D space shooter game.
+Make it look cool and retro.
+The player is controlling a space ship against waves of enemies, which slowly come at it in large numbers.

+The ship is controlled as follows: left arrow/A = move left right arrow/D = move right space = shoot
+The space ship is limited to stay within the lower part of the screen and cannot go off screen.

+Each time the user presses space it shoots a missile, which a bright vertical bar moving up fast.
+If the missile hits an enemy, the enemy and missile are destroyed.
+There is 20% of change the enemy drops an item, which slowly sinks down.

+Pick up items:
+- Heart shape (H), gives 3 health
+- Speed boost (S), gives 50% movement speed for 10 seconds.

+If enemy manages to hit the player ship, the ship takes 1 hit point damage.
+The ship originally has 10 hit points.

+Finally there is a large boss enemy, which has 50 hit points.
+It requires 50 hits.

+If the player hit points drop to zero, "Game Over" is displayed on screen.
+If the player defeats the boss, "You win" is displayer on screen.

+Pressing R restarts the game.

+Generate all the code in one HTML5 file, using JavaScript.
+If you use external libraries, link them via CDN.
+Do NOT use alert or prompt.